FreeProving/free-compiler/README.md

 This compiler was originally developed as part of a [bachelor's thesis][thesis/Andresen2019].
 The compiler has been extended with additional features and its architecture changed compared to the [version presented in the thesis][tag/v0.1.0.0] but the explanation of the monadic translation in the thesis is still up to date.
+Read the [changelog][freec/CHANGELOG] for more information on what has changed since the initial release.

 The compiler's source code is documented using [Haddock][software/haddock].
 The documentation is automatically build by our CI pipeline and published [here][gh-pages/haddock].